swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
-More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.
+More than a quarter of a million people have them, but there are still no widely-accepted benchmark to measure their effectiveness.
-In order to establish a baseline for such a benchmark, our supervisor got teenagers with CIs to listen to audio files on their computer and
+In order to establish a baseline for such a benchmark, teenagers with CIs were asked to listen to audio files on their computer and
 report:

 1.  the quietest sound they could hear
 2.  the lowest and highest tones they could hear
 3.  the narrowest range of frequencies they could discriminate

-To participate, subjects attended our laboratory and one of our lab techs played an audio sample, and recorded their data - when they first heard the sound, or first heard a difference in the sound.
+To participate, test subjects were played an audio sample by a lab tech who then recorded their data - when the subjects first heard the sound, or first heard a difference in the sound.
 Each set of test results were written out to a text file, one set per file.
 Each participant has a unique subject ID, and a made-up subject name.